St. Isidore of Seville

 5 Interesting Facts About St. Isidore of Seville

-- St. Isidore of Seville had three siblings, Leander, Fulgentius (both became bishops) and Florentina, who became a nun.
+- St. Isidore of Seville had three siblings: Leander, Fulgentius (both of whom became bishops), and Florentina, who became a nun.
 They were also canonized as saints.

 - St. Isidore of Seville compiled the Etymologiae, the first encyclopedia written from a Catholic perspective.